Optimizing Implementation

 This process results in a list of determinants organized by consumer, provider, team, organization, system, or policy level that is used to inform observational checklists and interview guid es for rapid ethnographic assessment.

-Rapid ethnographic assessment is used to efficiently gather ethnographic data about determinants by seeking to understand the people, tasks, and environments involved from stakeholder perspectives.
-This is achieved primarily by engaging stakeholders as active participants and applying user-centered approaches to efficiently elicit information.
+Rapid ethnographic assessment is used to efficiently gather data about determinants by seeking to understand the people, tasks, and environments involved from community collaborator perspectives.
+This is achieved primarily by engaging these collaborators as active participants and applying user-centered approaches to efficiently elicit information.

 Ethnographic observation includes semi-structured observations, including shadowing intended or actual evidence-based intervention users, which generates evidence that can be used to offset self-report biases.
 Through combined written and audio-recorded field notes, researchers document activities, interactions, and events (including duration, time, and location); note the setting’s physical layout; and map flows of people, work, and communication.